gabrielshufelt/MIMIC-NoSQL/README.md

 psql -U postgres mimic < schema.sql
 ```

+7. Go to `populate_db.py` line 6, and change *MIMIC_PATH* to point to the dataset folder you downloaded in step 1.

-7. Populate the database
+8. Populate the database
 ```
 python3 populate_db.py
 ```

 ### Manual Setup (Windows)
-1. Download the MIMIC-III dataset as zip from https://www.kaggle.com/datasets/bilal1907/mimic-iii-10k.
-Once downloaded, make sure to unpack the zip file and rename the root folder to 'mimic-iii'.
+1. Download the MIMIC-III dataset as zip from https://www.kaggle.com/api/v1/datasets/download/bilal1907/mimic-iii-10k.
+Once downloaded, make sure to unpack the zip file.

 2. Download the PostgreSQL installer for Windows from https://www.postgresql.org/download/.